1.0x

 Clear introduces four laws of behavior change — a loop that governs habit formation:

-1. Cue – the trigger
+1. Cue – the trigger that initiates the habit

-2. Craving – the desire
+2. Craving – the motivational force or desire behind the habit

-3. Response – the action
+3. Response – the actual behavior or action taken

-4. Reward – the satisfaction
+4. Reward – the positive outcome that reinforces the habit

 To build good habits: